laidbacki/LibertyCityFreeRoam/README.md

 A Liberty City free-roam Server base for Fivem | NO SQL | NO LAG | GTA IV Cars

 How to start:
--Add Steam API Key in Server.cfg
+ Add Steam API Key in Server.cfg |
--Add Keymaster Key in Server.cfg
+ Add Keymaster Key in Server.cfg |
--Modify ServerStart.bat with your Server Directory.
--No database needed, ENJOY!
+ Modify ServerStart.bat with your Server Directory. | No database needed, ENJOY!

 **SERVER START TAKES ABOUT 5-7 MINUTES.**